adamiturabi/arabic-tutorial-book/docs/index.md

 The annexe noun [كِتَاب]{.ar} is not made definite by [ٱَلْ]{.ar}.
 Nor is it made indefinite by an [n]{.trn}-mark.
 <!--Its definiteness is determined by the base noun. -->
-Rather, it is defined by the base noun.
+Rather, its definiteness is determined by the base noun.
 Because the base noun [ٱَلْغُلَام]{.ar} is definite, therefore the annexe noun [كِتَاب]{.ar} is also definite.
 The entire annexation is definite.
 <!--If the base noun is definite (as it is above) then the annexe noun shall also be definite.